 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Developing culinary tourism in the Mekong Delta
+Developing culinary tourism in the Mekong Delta.

 Báo Cần ThơBáo Cần Thơ13/06/2025

-Diverse travel experiences associated with cuisine
+Diverse travel experiences linked to cuisine.

-In particular, shrimp and coconut are from Be Thao coconut garden - where there is a model of "shrimp hugging rice plants".
-Ms. Tran Nhu Hanh, owner of Be Thao garden, said: "I grow coconuts, grow rice and raise shrimp.
-When visitors come here, they will experience fishing for shrimp in the rice fields and enjoy coconuts.
-This field is also where I provide raw materials for members of the tourism cooperative group in Con Chim".
-Ms. Nguyen Bich Van, Head of the Con Chim Community Tourism Cooperative Group, said: "Each house has activities for visitors to experience, including delicious dishes to treat guests.
-My place will serve cool ginseng tea with various types of jams, at Ms. Ba Sua's house, there are rustic country leaf cakes".
-Ms. Tran Thi Kim Hang, a visitor from Ho Chi Minh City, said: "The impression I had when experiencing Con Chim was that the locals welcomed me very enthusiastically.
-Everywhere I went, there were delicious dishes to enjoy and especially I felt the generous and hard-working lifestyle of the locals through stories and dishes like that".
+The shrimp and coconuts come from Bé Thảo coconut garden, which features a unique "shrimp embracing rice" model.
+Ms. Trần Như Hạnh, owner of Bé Thảo garden, said: "I grow coconuts and rice, combined with shrimp farming.
+When guests come here, they can experience shrimp fishing in the rice paddies and enjoy coconuts.
+This rice field is also where I supply ingredients to members of the tourism cooperative on Chim Island."
+Ms. Nguyễn Bích Vân, head of the Chim Island Community Tourism Cooperative, said: "Each household offers activities for tourists to experience, including delicious dishes.
+My place offers refreshing ginseng tea with various local jams, while Ms. Ba Sữa's house offers traditional leaf-wrapped cakes."
+Ms. Trần Thị Kim Hằng, a tourist from Ho Chi Minh City, said: "What impressed me most about my experience on Chim Island was the warm welcome from the locals.
+Everywhere I went, there were delicious dishes to enjoy, and I especially felt the generous and hardworking nature of the people through their stories and food."

 AI LAM